-Our consultation paper seeking comments on a number of proposed amendments to the Bankruptcy (Scotland) Act 1985 was published on 15 August.
-The consultation period is due to end on 30 November.
+We published our consultation paper seeking comments on a number of proposed amendments to the Bankruptcy (Scotland) Act 1985 on 15 August 2011.
+The consultation period ended on 30 November 2011.
+We are now working on a report and draft consolidation Bill which we hope to publish in the autumn of 2012.